 from “Are You a True Believer of God?” in The Word Appears in the Flesh

 Look at the leaders of every denomination and sect.
 They are all arrogant and self-right, and they interpret the Bible out of context and according to their own imagination.
 They all rely on gifts and erudition to do their work.
 If they were incapable of preaching anything, would those people follow them?
 They do, after all, possess some learning, and can speak a little of doctrine, or know how to win over others and how to use some artifices, through which they have brought people before themselves and have deceived them.
 Nominally, those people believe in God—but in reality they follow their leaders.
 If they encounter those who preach the true way, some of them would say, “We have to consult him about our belief in God.”
-See how they require someone’s consent to believe in God; is that not a problem?
+They require someone’s consent to believe in God; is that not a problem?
 What have those leaders become, then?
 Have they not become Pharisees, false shepherds, antichrists, and stumbling blocks to people’s acceptance of the true way? …

 No matter whether you followed someone else or you didn’t satisfy the will of God when you previously believed in God, you must come before God during this stage of work of the last days.
 If you continue to follow someone on the basis of experiencing this stage of work, then you will be considered unforgivable, and will end up just like Paul.